tedirghazali/calendar/README.md

 # Sastra
-Sastra is an web components based on Vidie
+Sastra is a library for web components based on Vidie